 In early February 1862, Second Lieutenant Daniel Oyster and his fellow 47th Pennsylvanians arrived at Fort Taylor in Key West.
 On 14 February, they made their presence known to area residents as the regiment paraded through the streets of the city.
 That weekend, a number of the men also mingled with residents as they attended local church services.

 On garrison duty, they drilled daily in military strategy, including heavy artillery tactics.
-Their time was made more difficult by the presence of typhoid fever and other tropical diseases, as well as the always likely dysentery from soldiers living in close, unsanitary conditions.
-Several men were discharged on surgeons’ certificates; still others died, and were interred at the post cemetery.
+Their time was made more difficult by the presence of typhoid fever and other tropical diseases, as well as the always likely dysentery from soldiers living in close, unsanitary conditions and the poor quality of water available to them.
+Several men were discharged on surgeons’ certificates; still others died and were hastily interred with military honors at the post cemetery.

 Also during that summer and fall of 1862, the spirit of national service was stirring back home in Sunbury, Pennsylvania.
 Daniel Oyster’s brother, George, left his job as a saddler in Sunbury, Pennsylvania to re-up for military service, re-enrolling at Sunbury on 12 September, and mustering in as a Corporal with Company D of the 3rd Pennsylvania Infantry Militia.
 His brother, John Shindel Oyster, also joined in this enrollment, mustering in as a Private with the same company and regiment.
 Both mustered out only two weeks later on 25 September 1862.